koffiato/frequency-averager/README.md

 ## Features

-- Reads two plain text files containing frequency response data (frequency and response per line).
+- Reads two or more plain text files containing frequency response data (frequency and response per line).
-- Checks for frequency alignment between files.
+- Checks for frequency alignment and line count between files.
 - Outputs a new file with the averaged response.
-- Provides clear error messages for mismatched frequencies or invalid input.
+- Provides clear error messages for mismatched frequencies, line count, or invalid input.
 - Supports both GUI (file picker) and CLI usage.
 - Accepts files with either space or comma as separator.